 Stay fit without going to the gym

 The games can be drop-in, and they can be more or less age-limited as the participants agree.
 They can even be mixed-gender provided there are some rules about contact.
 Or things can be made more formal and competitive, with age ranges and skill levels specified.
-Despite this informality, says Reddy, older footballers often seek extra training.
-"Because they play in a slower and more thoughtful way, they realise that they have a lot to learn."
+Despite this informality, older footballers often seek extra training.
+Because they play in a slower and more thoughtful way, they realise that they have a lot to learn.

-Find a football club to join
+Find a local football club to join

 Try these sites to search for a football club that is right for you: